15 Disney World Mistakes NOT to Make

 3. Not buying your park tickets ahead of time

-In order to reserve your FastPasses, you need tickets to link them to.
+To reserve your Lightning Lane Multi Pass and Single Pass Lanes, you need tickets to link them to.
 Do not wait until you get to the Disney gate to buy your tickets.

 Undercover Tourist is an authorized Disney reseller and they often times can beat the gate prices.